maixnor/wu-quartz/content/semester 1/Functions with many Variables.md

 - this is more of a demand function, but the same math is used
 - all variables with different exponents

-#tobdo find way to do 2 rows in one formula
+#todo find way to do 2 rows in one formula

 - $f(c_1p, c_2m) / f(p,m)$ ... relative change to changes in variables
 	- $= c_1^{-1.5} * c_2^{2.08}$